 2. Prepare the Biscuit Mix Base:

-- Open the package of Red Lobster Cheddar Bay Biscuit Mix and pour the biscuit mix (but not the herb packet yet) into a large mixing bowl.
+- Take the package of Red Lobster Cheddar Bay Biscuit Mix and add the biscuit mix (not the packet of herbs just yet) into a large mixing bowl.

 3. Cut in the Butter:

-- Next, sprinkle the cubed cold butter into the biscuit mix.
+- Then, add the cold butter in cubes to the biscuit batter.

 4. Mix in the Cheese and Sausage: